tomirendo/diffusion-simulator-gui/README.md

 ### Part 4 - Running the GUI

 Double click on the file "gui.py", which you can find in the same directory as all the files downloaded earlier (e.g. "install.bat").
-A GUI should appear.
+The GUI should appear.